Slickplan

 If you’ve read this far into a blog about UX resumes, you’re probably one of the following: you’ve already been to school, are in school, have taken a self-taught approach, or it’s 3 am, and you ran out of things to watch on Netflix and you’re reading this blog for fun.
 No matter your chosen path (aside from the Netflix one), it must be documented.

 You have to start somewhere, even if it’s just a resume of what you’ve learned so far, and it’s best to do it while it’s fresh.
+Approach designing your own UX designer resume like a UX design project, focusing on showcasing key skills and personal branding to create a memorable experience for hiring managers.
 It’ll make it easier along the way just to keep adding information rather than trying to recall dates, classes and details years later.

 You’ll want the name, location, dates and programs studied for schools.
 Did this result in a specific degree?
 What level of schooling?
 Perhaps a certification?
 Your self-taught options will include the name of the website or app, dates and programs studied and what certification you received, if any.
 You can also start stacking some bullet points to list all of the apps and UX-related services you’ve learned and are confident in using.